4 Easy Steps to Become a Virtualization Pro

-C’mon, you’re an IT guy/gal, you live to tinker and figure out new stuff!
-Besides, it would take a week’s worth of blog posts to fully cover.
-You’re going to hit snags and cryptic errors, so the only way you’ll learn and come away smarter is to hammer at it.
+C'mon, you're an IT guy/gal, you live to tinker and figure out new stuff!
+Besides, it would take a week's worth of blog posts to fully cover.
+You're going to hit snags and cryptic Kills, so the only way you'll learn and come away smarter is to hammer at it.

 Once you're done, you'll have a sandbox where you can play.
 Build a Windows server, make it a domain controller, add an IIS server for office dog pictures, add a Linux box, and install a syslog app or whatever technology you want to play with.
 Just DON'T put anything on it related to your production network.
 Remember, this is a cranky, 12-year-old server with two failed disks and a fierce case of the random reboots.